scribe-security/docs/docs/CLI/valint/README.md

 The verification flow includes two parts, the first is a PKI and identity verification on the evidence the second is a policy based verification.

-Verification flow for `attestations` which re signed evidence formats includes PKI and identity verification as well as policy verification. <br />
+Verification flow for `attestations` which are signed evidence formats includes PKI and identity verification as well as policy verification. <br />
-Verification flow for `statements` that are unsigned evidence includes policy verification. <br />
+Verification flow for `statements` that are unsigned evidence includes policy verification only. <br />

 > Evidence must be available locally (on disc), remotly on a OCI registry or through Scribe service.